marcocsv89/academi-kickstart/content/project/internal-project/VacuumTube/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
 I've always been passionated about music and guitar (I play it since I was 10 years old).
-I stareted building pedals and amps from the moment I manage to use a soldering iron and I developed a passion for the old tube amp device.
-I these Years I build several guitar tube amplifier which I used regularly when I play whith my band.
+I started building guitar pedals and amps from the moment I manage to use a soldering iron and I developed a passion for old tube amp device.
+In these years I build several guitar tube amplifiers which I use on regular basis when I play live with my band.

-Every one of the these amplifiers ss build using the old 50s turret board methods: no PCB, every components is soldered with point to point connection.
+Every one of the these amplifiers is build using the old 50s turret board methods: no PCB, every components is soldered with point to point connection.
 Just hours of careful wiring and patience.

 {{< figure library="true" src="Turrett2.jpg" lightbox="true" >}}

 {{< figure library="true" src="jtm50_f1.jpg" lightbox="true" >}}